dconstruct-tech/dash-sdk/docs/dash-nav/nav-guide.md

 1. Application Functions
 2. User Guide for *your Mobile Devices*
-2. User Guide for *your Computers*
+3. User Guide for *your Desktop Devices*

+---

 ### 1. Application Functionalities